-- Pitch – Find an article/asset that you want to use for syndication.
+- Pitch – Find an article/asset you want to use for syndication.
 Then compile a list of businesses to offer your content to.
 Practice your pitch and tailor each rendition of it for the brand/individual you reach within the organization.

 - Pay – It’s often worthwhile to pay a brand that specializes in content syndication to distribute your content.
-Do your research before you hand over that hard-earned marketing budget though.
+Do your research before you hand over that hard-earned marketing budget, though.
 Look into the process, pitch, and distribution methods of the company you’re looking to pay.

 B2B marketing requires reaching out to niche audiences and cutting through the clutter of other brands trying to reach those very same audiences.
 As many as 2/3 of B2B marketers used content syndication in their strategy.
 That’s because it works, especially in a market where nearly all B2B attention is digital.